tiny-dancer/notes/runiac_origin_story.md.1.md

 > Terragrunt is a fantastic tool by a fantastic organization but similar to terraform, still relied on implementing specific logic to run it

-To solve the problem we decided to use two incredibly common tools in the toolchest:
+To solve the problem we decided to use two incredibly common tools:

-1. Folders
+1. Folders (yes, you read this wright)
-2.
+2. Containers

+To avoid writing pipeline could, we would fully embrace the declarative sprit define any order of options declaratively using a folders.
 ## Runiac

 Runiac was born to improve the experience developing and deploying infrastructure as code.